I Reviewed This Anti-Chafe Balm With Over 29K Reviews

-Ready or not, summer is here — the rise in temperature, excessive sweating, and dreaded chafing have all started.
-As your resident plus-size girlie with thighs that most definitely touch, I know the struggles of unwanted friction down under quite intimately as well as the need for powerful chafing remedies.
-Last year, I relied on one of my favorite chafing fixes of all time, Megababe's Thigh Rescue.
-However, I’m a big believer in options when it comes to combatting the burning sandpaper-like sensation, so when I became aware of Body Glide Original Anti-Chafe Balm, I had to see why this product had over 29k reviews and 4.6 out of 5 stars on Amazon.
+Dreaded chafing is an inevitable reality for some.
+As your resident plus-size girlie with thighs that most definitely touch, I know the struggles of unwanted friction down under quite intimately and the need for powerful chafing remedies.
+Last year, I dug deep on one of my favourite chafing fixes of all time, Megababe's Thigh Rescue.
+However, I’m a big believer in options when it comes to combatting the burning sandpaper-like sensation, so when I became aware of Body Glide Original Anti-Chafe Balm, I had to see why this product had over 29k reviews and 4.6 out of 5 stars on Amazon UK and over 22k reviews on Amazon Australia.

 Advertisement